-Over 80% of the trained youth found employment post training completion with average salary of ₹ 8000/month, 4% of the youth have become entrepreneurs generating additional jobs for over 50 youth from the community.
-This has increase of annual household income close to 1 lac.
+Over 80% of the trained youth found employment post training completion with average salary of ₹ 8000, 4% of the youth have become entrepreneurs generating additional jobs for over 50 youth from the community.
+This has led to the increase in annual household income by nearly 1 lac.

-Short duration courses of 3 months each have been added and close to 3000 youth (of which 40% belong to SC/ST category) are trained in partnership with Pratham and Tata Strive on annual basis.
-The placement is over 75% of all trained.
+A short duration courses of 3 months each have been added and close to 3000 youth (of which 40% belong to SC/ST category) are trained in partnership with Pratham and Tata Strive on an annual basis.
+The placement is over 75% of all those trained.
 These programmes generate employment in the Tata Ecosystem and are a classic case of strategic business connect.

 E-Dost, as her village folks fondly address her, Anjali is the first government authorised service provider to Aadhar Enabled Payment System (AePS) not only in her own village Pathardi, but in the entire tribal block of Jawhar block in the Aspirational Palghar District of Maharashtra.
 A sudden demise of Anjali’s husband added extra responsibilities on her to support her children and her ageing in-laws.
 Today through AePS, she not only earns a sustainable livelihood, but provides ease to the villagers by making the last mile banking and allied services available right at their doorstep, which otherwise had them travel some 15-20 kms and spend minimum Rs.
 30 for a small financial transaction.
 In a span of ten months, she has achieved a turnover of ₹ 9.6 lakhs.
 This clearly indicates a rapid acceptance and popularity of the services among the community.

 Thanks to our NGO partner – BAIF Institute for Sustainable Livelihoods and Development, implementing partner of Tata Motors for Integrated Village Development Initiative (IVDP) in Jawar, identified and trained Anjali to use the AePS technology through an app on her Android phone and other equipment.